stefanspringer1/SwiftXML/README.md

 Generally, there is no a need to change any prefix for a registered namespace during processing (there are also no tools added that would simplify this), just use the prefix returned by `prefix(forNamespaceURI:)` and, if necessary, define prefixes for a serialization.

 Attributes can also have a prefix, set or get an attribute value via `element[prefix,name]`, where `prefix` might be `nil`.
 With regard to namespaces, the treatment of attributes corresponds to the treatment of elements, and independently of each other.
 The attributes that do not have an explicit namespace prefix set in the source do not get a namespace prefix during parsing, regardless of whether the corresponding element belongs to a namespace.
 So e.g. `myElement["id"]` also returns the according attribute value of an element that has a prefix, and `document.registeredAttributes("id")` finds all these attributes if `"id"` is a registered attribute name.
 Consequently, changing the prefix of an element does not change the prefixes of its attributes.
+For registering attributes with namespace prefixes or their values during parsing, namespace URIs must be given, and these provisions are translated into the according prefixes when the document has been parsed.
+When creating a document without parsing, to register attributes with prefixes or their values, the prefixes themselves must be specified.

 Example: